nchankov/swbg/README.md

 ```

 This would generate the static html files in the `dist` folder of your project. along with a sitemap.xml file.

+## How to style the blog
+You could add your own CSS file in the `src/assets/css` folder and link it in the `index.html` and `page.html` templates.
+Alternatively this could use the parent's site CSS if the blog is part of a bigger site.